GeekOfTheWild/GeekOfTheWild/README.md

 - 👋 Hi, I’m @GeekOfTheWild
-- 👀 I’m interested in video games and any coding
+- 👀 I’m interested in video games and C++
-- 🌱 I’m currently learning html python js and css
+- 🌱 I’m currently learning C++, but I know bits of a bunch of languages
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on nothing (not trying to be rude)
-- 📫 How to reach me don't
+- 📫 How to reach me don't (not trying to be rude)

 <!---
 GeekOfTheWild/GeekOfTheWild is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.